Coursera home page

 Disclosure: brianvanderwaal.com is supported by our users.
 Some of the links in this article may be affiliate links, which can compensate me at no cost to you if you decide to make a purchase.

 Coursera is an excellent online education platform, but there are many alternatives.
-Everyone wants the best experience and the best value for money, so I will help you navigate through the options.
-In this article, I will describe and recommend the best Coursera competitors and alternatives.
-At the end, I will outline Coursera’s offer, as it will provide a point of comparison with its competitors.
+Everyone wants the best experience and value for money, so I will help you navigate the options.
+I will review the 9 best Coursera competitors and alternatives, along with a summary of my top 3 choices so that you can find the right combination of pricing, features and course options for you.
+Then, at the end of the blog, I will outline Coursera’s offer, as it will provide a point of comparison with its competitors.

-What are the Best Coursera Competitors and Alternative?
+What are the Best Coursera Competitors and Alternatives?

 • edX is an accredited Institution